-ı , Special cases: 0: output is every timestep, and a new file is created every timestep -1: monthly files (all output for a month goes to the same file) -2: annual files (calendar years) -7: all output goes to one file, but each cycle of spin up creates a separate file -8: all output goes to one file, but all output during spin up goes to a separate file -9: all output (for all times) from this profile goes to one file outSamPer integer The sampling period (seconds) for time-averages and micger accumulations.
+1 are stored during that part of the run when the output is "active".
+Special cases: 0: output is every timestep, and a new file is created every timestep -1: monthly files (all output for a month goes to the same file) -2: annual files (calendar years) -7: all output goes to one file, but each cycle of spin up creates a separate file -8: all output goes to one file, but all output during spin up goes to a separate file 0 -9: all output (for all times) from this profile goes to one file outSamPer 9 integer The sampling period (seconds) for time-averages and accumulations.
 This must be a factor of the output period (outPer).
-1 ' Special case: 0 means sample every timestep.
+Special case: 0 means sample every timestep.
 The recommended setting is outSamPer=0.
 However, in some cases sampling every timestep adds a considerable computational burden, and acceptable output can be achieved by sampling less frequently.
 For example, with a large domain, many output diagnostics, and a timestep of 30 minutes, a monthly average would be calculated from several hundred values if every timestep was used.
 For variables that evolve relatively slowly, an acceptable monthly average might be obtained by sampling only every 12 hours.
-Remember that if fields are not sampled every timestep, the output averages will only be approximations. outDateStart integer Date in format yyyymmdd.
+Remember that if fields are not sampled every timestep, the output . , averages will only be approximations. outDateStart integer Date in format yyyymmdd.
 Output from this profile is first generated at the date and time indicated by outDateStart and outTimeStart.
 These must be within the "main run", except for the special cases noted below.
 Note that output is only generated at the end of a timestep, except for the special cases noted below.
-Special cases for outDateStart: 0: output all times through the run, including any spin-up -1: output at all times after spin-up is complete -2: output only at the start of the first timestep of the run (used to output the initial state only).
-37 Note that, at present, the only time at which output can be generated at the start of a timestep is at the start of the run, when outDateStart=-2 will output the initial state.
+Special cases for outDateStart: 0: output all times through the run, including any spin-up 10 -1: output at all times after spin-up is complete -2: output only at the start of the first timestep of the run (used to output the initial state only).
+Note that, at present, the only time at which output can be generated at the start of a timestep is at the start of the run, when outDateStart=-2 will output the initial state.
 Thus the only way in which the initial state can be output is to have an output profile with outDateStart=-2.
 All output at later times then has to be generated via another output profile.
-(This is a slight oversimplification - see footnote 7!) oversimpinication see toothote (!)
-Note (a complication that you can ignore, but to really understand your output you might need to follow this!): For time-averaged 1 1 your output you might need to follow this!).
-For time-averaged outTimeStart character output, outDateStart and outTimeStart specify the first time at which data will be included in the accumulation that is used to calculate the average (call this time t1).
-If t1 happens to be a time when any earlier average would be complete (i.e. had the output been started earlier, an average would have been calculated at t1), the average cannot be calculated at this start time and a "missing value" is output.
-Example: Hourly averages starting at midnight 1st Jan 1996, and using a model timestep of 1800s (outPer = 3600, outPutDateStart = 19960101, outTimeStart = 00:00:00).
-At midnight 1st Jan 1996, this output stream is "activated".
-The code then realises that the average over the previous hour should be calculated immediately (because an hourly average is always calculated "on the hour"), but because sufficient times have not been accumulated, the first value of this average (representing the average over the hour ending at midnight) is set to "missing".
-The first "good" value will be the average ending 01H.
-On the other hand, instantaneous values can be output at 0H in this case because there is no need to accumulate any earlier values.
-Time of day (in format hh:mm:ss) at which output begins.
-Not used 8 if outDateStart is one of the special cases. outDateEnd integer Date on which output ends.
-Not used if outDateStart is one of the special cases. outTimeEnd character 8 Time of day at which output ends.
-Not used if outDateStart is one of the special cases. pointsFlag(1) pointsFlag(2) integer 0, 1, 2 integer 0 to 5 Flag indicating how the points to be output are selected.
-0 = all points in the model grid will be output 1 = points in a rectangular subsection will be output.
-2 = the points to be output will be listed individually Flag indicating how the locations in the output grid of output points will be calculated.
-0: the output grid will be the model grid 1: the output grid will be the rectangular subsection specified via pointsFlag(1) = 1.
-This option can only be used in conjunction with pointsFlag(1) = 1.
-2: the location of each output point will be listed individually.
-This option can only be used in conjunction with pointsFlag(1) = 2.
-3: the output grid will be the smallest rectangle that contains all the output points.
-This option requires that the model grid is rectilinear (or is a subset of such a grid).
-4: the output grid will be the same as the input grid.
-5: the output grid is a vector.
-This option can only be used in conjunction with pointsFlag(1) = 2.
-In this case, the points to be output were specified by reading a list and they are simply written in the same order to an output vector.
-This option can be useful if a disparate set of points from an irregular grid has been selected for output, and saves having to specify a trivial mapping via pointsFlag(2)=2.
+(This is a slight oversimplification - see footnote 10!) o refermination see foother for Note (a complication that you can ignore, but to really understand

-Under some circumstances, outDateStart=0 will also output the initial state of the model.
+$^{^{10}}$ Under some circumstances, outDateStart=0 will also output the initial state of the model.
 These circumstances are that the period of the output equals the timestep (i.e. information for every timestep) and that all output goes to a single file (outFilePer=-9).
 The timestamp information included with the output allows the user to determine whether this initial state has been output.